 Prior to rubbing the paste on the brick surface, dust the wall using a feather duster or vacuum to remove visible dust and cobwebs.
 Old rags with lint or paper products tend to leave behind more dust and debris on the brick than when you started.

 Using your hands or a wet rag, rub the cleaning paste over the brick working in small sections.
 Scrub the brick using a stiff bristled scrub brush then wipe away the paste with a rag and warm water.
 Repeat the process of applying the paste, scrubbing with a brush, and rinsing away the cleaner across the entire brick wall.

 Wait for the wall to dry then check the results.
 If the wall is clean, job well done!
 If there are still patches of dirt on the brick, then use a cleaner that is tougher on dirt.
 Warm water alone is typically sufficient in cleaning exposed brick but if the wall is particularly dirty, then the dish detergent and table salt mixture can cut through grease and stains.
 Apply it to the brick and let it sit for about 10 minutes before using the brush to scrub away the dirt.

 The best paint for both exterior and interior brick is acrylic latex because it resists moisture penetration while also providing a permeable coating that allows water vapor to escape.
 This makes the wall highly resistant to mildew and moisture while still allowing the brick to breathe, a necessity for a healthy brick structure.

 We hope that this has been a helpful guide in cleaning and preparing your brick wall for paint.
+You can also check out our guide on different ways to update your interior brick here!
 If you have any other questions or are going to be building in the Virginia Beach and Hampton Roads area, we offer a wide variety of fired bricks and non-fired bricks for your next project!
 Call 757-625-2506 or use our contact page today!